Monroe, Louisiana: K-12 education

+Infrastructure

 National Guard

 Monroe is home to the 528th Engineer Battalion of the Louisiana Army National Guard.
-This unit is part of the 225th Engineer Brigade which is headquartered in Pineville, Louisiana at Camp Beauregard.
+This unit is part of the 225th Engineer Brigade which is headquartered in Pineville, Louisiana at Louisiana National Guard Training Center Pineville.

 Transportation

-Monroe was the headquarters of Delta Air Lines during the second half of the 1920s.
-As it expanded, it moved to Atlanta.
+Monroe was the founding city of Delta Air Lines in the 1920s.
+As the airline expanded, it moved to Atlanta.
 Monroe Regional Airport serves the city and northeast Louisiana.
-It has three main runways and is served by regional partners American Airlines, United Airlines, and Delta Air Lines.
+It has three main runways and is served by regional partners of American Airlines and Delta Air Lines.

 Greyhound Bus Lines provides transportation from Monroe to many cities across the nation.
-Monroe has the oldest municipally-owned transit system in the nation.
+Monroe has the oldest municipally owned transit system in the nation.
 Created in 1906 as a four-line street railroad, the Monroe Transit System now provides 13 fixed bus routes covering most areas of the city, and three demand-response buses serving the disabled.

 Monroe can be accessed from Interstate 20, U.S. Highway 165, Louisiana Highway 15, U.S. Highway 80, and Interstate 420 (proposed).

 Kansas City Southern, Union Pacific, BNSF, and Norfolk Southern serve freight traffic in the city.